Andy Holmes

-Andrew John Holmes (15 October 1959 – 24 October 2010) was a British rower.
+Andrew John Holmes MBE (15 October 1959 – 24 October 2010) was a British rower.

 Biography

 Holmes was born in Uxbridge, Greater London, and was educated at Latymer Upper School in Hammersmith, west London, where he was coached by Olympic rowing silver medallist Jim Clark.
 After leaving school, he rowed for Kingston Rowing Club and then Leander Club.
 At the age of 19, he won the Thames Challenge Cup at Henley Royal Regatta.